ludocode/mpack/README.md

  * [Extensively documented](http://ludocode.github.io/mpack/)
  * [Extremely fast](https://github.com/ludocode/schemaless-benchmarks#speed---desktop-pc)

 The core of MPack contains a buffered reader and writer, and a tree-style parser that decodes into a tree of dynamically typed nodes.
-Helper functions can be enabled to read values of expected type, to work with files, to allocate strings automatically, to check UTF-8 encoding, and more.
+Helper functions can be enabled to read values of expected type, to work with files, to grow buffers or allocate strings automatically, to check UTF-8 encoding, and more.

 The MPack code is small enough to be embedded directly into your codebase.
 Simply download the [amalgamation package](https://github.com/ludocode/mpack/releases) and add `mpack.h` and `mpack.c` to your project.

+MPack supports all modern compilers, all desktop and smartphone OSes, WebAssembly, [inside the Linux kernel](https://github.com/ludocode/mpack-linux-kernel), and even 8-bit microcontrollers such as Arduino.
 The MPack featureset can be customized at compile-time to set which features, components and debug checks are compiled, and what dependencies are available.

 ## Build Status